 The original premise of the City's 2005 Brownfields CIP was to provide a suite of tax-based benefits that "levelled the playing field" with respect to the redevelopment of Brownfield Sites compared with Greenfield Development.
 The key financial incentive components of the Brownfields Program are Tax Assistance and Rehabilitation Grants.
-The property Tax Assistance includes the cancellation of both the municipal and education portions of the property taxes during the Rehabilitation and/or Development Periods.
+The property Tax Assistance (referred to as the Brownfield Financial Tax Incentive Program, or BFTIP) includes the cancellation of both the municipal and education portions of the property taxes during the Assistance Period.
 The Rehabilitation Grants are based on the approved eligible Rehabilitation costs and are offered as financial incentives designed to promote the Rehabilitation and redevelopment of Brownfield Sites.
 For the purposes of the 2017 Brownfields CIP, the grants operate similar to a rebate.
 All fees and annual property taxes must be paid in full, and then the grant(s) will be paid back to the Property Owner in accordance with the details of the Brownfields Program as outlined in this CIP.